 People travel from across Scotland, the rest of the UK and overseas to experience this spectacular illuminated event.
 The pageants are driven by the view that this historic occurrence in the small community of Arbroath is of national and international importance: Worthy of showcasing, exploring and celebrating.

-We look forward to welcoming you to the exhibition and are grateful to the support of so many people in Arbroath in making of this exhibition.
+We are grateful to the support of so many people in Arbroath in contributing to the development of this online archive.